kodedphp/session/README.md

 If you do not choose one of the Redis or Memcached, it defaults to `files` handler which is the PHP's default session mechanism.

-However, the `files` handler might not be a desirable if your application runs in Docker, Kubernetes or otherwise horizontal scaled setup, distributed environment, etc.
+However, the `files` handler might not be desirable if your application runs in Docker, Kubernetes, distributed environment, etc.

-    The best choice is Redis in almost all situations.
+    The best choice for PHP sessions is Redis in almost all situations.

 WARNING: Memcached may drop the session data, because it's nature.
 Use it with caution!